Data Integration Via Analysis of Subspaces (DIVAS): Methodology

 Each row demonstrates the formation of one of the data blocks via the data model in \eqref{eq:datamodel}.
 The left-most column of heatmaps shows the observed data blocks $\Xb_k$, and the right-most column of heatmaps shows the noise matrices $\Eb_k$, which in this example are i.i.d.
 Gaussian matrices.
 The middle columns display the various rank 1 components that sum to each block's signal matrix $\Ab_k$ as in \eqref{eq:signalmodel}.
 Each signal matrix is comprised of a fully-shared component (second column) and partially-shared components between two of the three data blocks (third, fourth, and fifth columns).
 As required by our model, these fully-shared and partially-shared components are constructed such that the trait space subspace of the fully-shared component is orthogonal to the corresponding trait space subspaces of each partially-shared component.
 However, the partially-shared subspaces are not mutually orthogonal.
 In fact, each pair of partially-shared trait subspaces each has a principal angle of 60 degrees between them in the trait space, $\bbR^{400}$.
 Adding the matrices in the middle columns across each row in the manner of \eqref{eq:signalmodel} combines the signal components into rank 3 signal matrices.
 Adding the noise matrices in the manner of \eqref{eq:datamodel} then produces the observed data blocks (first column).

 The procedure of DIVAS takes the observed data blocks as input and outputs a full breakdown of shared and partially-shared structure between them over three steps.
 The first step, described in Section~\ref{sec:sse}, extracts and estimates the dimension, magnitude, and direction of each block's signal subspace.
 The second step, described in Section~\ref{sec:jse}, combines the information from each block to locate shared directions between subspaces.
 The third step, described in Section~\ref{sec:recon}, uses those shared directions to form estimates $\hat{\Ab}_{\ib,k}$ of the partially shared joint structure matrices for each data block, e.g., estimates of the middle columns of Figure~\ref{3blocktruth}.
 Section~\ref{sec:graphics} describes the visual display of DIVAS output and corresponding diagnostic measurements.
-The properties and analyses described in Section \ref{sec:sse} apply to each data block independently.
-For notational simplicity, in that section we suppress the subscript $k$ indexing data blocks when referring to data-block-specific quantities for simplicity of notation.
-The indexing subscript will return in the remaining sections when information from different data blocks is combined together.